 - JAMK University Of Applied Sciences

-So, on that list is some of the Finnish schools which offer a nursing program in English.
+So, on that list are some of the Finnish schools which offer a nursing program in English.
 You might note that schools have a tuition fee.
 Schools have their own tuition fees so the tuition fees depend on the school.

 Nursing jobs in Finland

 In Finland, you have to have a license to practice as a nurse.
-And you will get if you study in Finland.
+And you will get it if you study in Finland.
 But if you have studied nursing in another country you need to contact the National Supervisory Authority for Welfare and Health (Valvira) to get a license.
 Valvira is the Social Welfare and Health Authorization and Control Agency.

 At the end of your studies in Finland, you can choose what you want to focus on.
-You can focus on, for example, psychiatric nursing, nursing for children and adolescents, or surgical nursing, or internal medicine, mental hospital, etc. Orientation options depend on the school.
-That, what you would like to focus on is worth thinking a lot.
+You can focus on, for example, psychiatric nursing, nursing for children and adolescents, surgical nursing, internal medicine, mental hospital, etc. Orientation options depend on the school.
+That, what you would like to focus on is worth thinking about a lot.